flyingmachine/brave-clojure-web/content/7-functional-programming.md

 They're like these stupendous, stable little bricks of functionality that you can confidently use as the foundation of your program.

-Let's look at idempotence and lack-of-side-effects in more detail so that know exactly what they are how they're helpful.
+Let's look at referential transparency and lack-of-side-effects in more detail so that know exactly what they are how they're helpful.

 ### Pure Functions Are Referentially Transparent